openmc-dev/openmc/docs/source/io_formats/mgxs_library.rst

              cross section.
              This is a 1-D vector if `representation` is "isotropic", or a 3-D vector if `representation` is "angle" with dimensions of [groups, azimuthal, polar].
-This is only required if the data set is fissionable and fission-tallies are expected to be used.
+This is only required if the dataset is fissionable and fission-tallies are expected to be used.
            - **kappa-fission** (*double[]* or *double[][][]*) -- Kappa-Fission (energy-release from fission) cross section.
              This is a 1-D vector if `representation` is "isotropic", or a 3-D vector if `representation` is "angle" with dimensions of [groups, azimuthal, polar].
-This is only required if the data set is fissionable and fission-tallies are expected to be used.
+This is only required if the dataset is fissionable and fission-tallies are expected to be used.
            - **chi** (*double[]* or *double[][][]*) -- Fission neutron energy spectra.
              This is a 1-D vector if `representation` is "isotropic", or a 3-D vector if `representation` is "angle" with dimensions of [groups, azimuthal, polar].
-This is only required if the data set is fissionable and fission-tallies are expected to be used.
+This is only required if the dataset is fissionable and fission-tallies are expected to be used.
            - **nu-fission** (*double[]* to *double[][][][]*) -- Nu-Fission cross section.